caltechlibrary/iga/docs/gha-usage.md

 # Usage (GitHub Action)

-After creating a GitHub Action workflow as described in [the installation instructions](installation.md#iga-as-a-github-action) (making sure to set the value of `INVENIO_SERVER` in the `.yml` file) and storing your InvenioRDM token as [a GitHub "secret" in the repository](quick-start.md#configuring-a-github-action), the workflow should run automatically the next time you make a release.
+After you create a GitHub Action workflow as described in [the installation instructions](installation.md#iga-as-a-github-action) (making sure to set the value of `INVENIO_SERVER` in the `.yml` file) and store your InvenioRDM token as [a GitHub "secret" in the repository](quick-start.md#configuring-a-github-action), the workflow should run automatically the next time you make a release.
 The IGA workflow can also be run manually; in addition, the trigger condition(s) and some IGA options can be set by editing the workflow definition `.yml` file.

 ## Manual invocation

-You can run the IGA GitHub Action workflow manually in two ways: from the web page of your GitHub repository, and using GitHub's `gh` command line tool.
+You can run the IGA GitHub Action workflow manually in two ways: from the web page of your GitHub repository, and with GitHub's `gh` command line tool.

 ### Manual workflow invocation on GitHub